Tax Reform – Section 179 Deduction: Election to Expense Business Property

 These changes apply to property placed in service in taxable years beginning after December 31, 2017.

-The new law does not change other rules related to the deduction.
+Tax reform does not change other rules related to the section 179 deduction.
 For example, amounts are subject to recapture for the entire recovery period of the property, and the depreciable basis of the property is reduced by the amount of the expense deduction.